 The best thing that ever happened to me was transforming myself from a world travelling career woman to a stay-at-home mom who ran her own business from home.

 If it weren't for my daughter, I wouldn't be who I am today.
-I've started three businesses, and moved only twice since her birth.
+I've started three businesses, and moved three times since her birth.
 (My record before was a move/job on average of every six months, pick a city/country, any city/country)